wso2/docs-is/en/docs/guides/mfa/possession-factor.md

 # Possession Factor

 Possession factors are hardware entities owned by the user which are used as authentication means to connect to systems.
-The advantage of possession factors is that remote hackers can't perform any malicious attack to the system as the possession factor is something only the user possess.
+The advantage of possession factors is that the remote hackers cannot perform any malicious attacks on the system.

 -   [Configure SMS OTP for 2-Factor Authentication](../2fa-sms-otp)